jmcook1186/beacon-light-client/README.md

 ## Current Functionality

-The light client randomly selects a Beacon node to connect to from the N nodes spun up as part of a local Lighthouse testnet (N can be set in /lighthouse/scripts/local_testnetvars.env).
-The server then creates an initial store object by parsing data from the `beacon_block_body` and `beacon_state` objects associated with the most recent finalized block requested from the Beacon Node.
-Then, the same process is then repeated for the head of the chain, with new data used to update `store`.
+The light client randomly selects a Beacon node to connect to from the N nodes spun up as part of a local Lighthouse testnet (N can be set in /lighthouse/scripts/local_testnet/vars.env).
+The server then retrieves the `beacon_state` from the node, SSZ serializes it, merkelizes it, and calculates the necessary proofs. it then uses the proofs and other state information to construct light client updates.

+The next steps are to serve those updates over http and construct a client that retrieves the updates and processes them in each slot.

 ## Dev Notes